ant-man-peyton-reed

 But that is not easy.
 Scott is fired from his job at Baskin-Robbins when they discover his criminal past (“Baskin-Robbins always finds out”).
 He is behind on child support, so his ex-wife, Maggie (Judy Greer), and her cop fiancé, Jim (Bobby Cannavale), refuse to let Scott see his six-year-old daughter, Cassie (Abby Ryder Forston).
 There is some mild social commentary in Scott’s situation about the challenges facing convicted felons once they have paid their debt to society.
 They run out of options, and are often forced back into a life of crime.
 This happens to Scott when he takes Luis up on the burglary job.

 One of the benefits of introducing Scott Lang to the MCU is that he is the everyman, doing his best in a tough world and trying to look after his daughter.
-Scott is smart and talented, but far more relatable than any other MCU hero to-date.
-He is not a super-genius, like Iron Man or Bruce Banner, a highly-trained soldier, like Captain America, Black Widow, Hawkeye, Falcon, or War Machine, or an alien god, like Thor.
+Scott is smart and talented but far more relatable than any other MCU hero to date.
+He is not a super-genius like Iron Man or Bruce Banner, a highly-trained soldier like Captain America, Black Widow, Hawkeye, Falcon, War Machine, or an alien god like Thor.
 He is an ordinary person thrust into extraordinary adventures, giving Ant-Man a unique, fun tone.
 And, of course, Rudd’s affable, funny persona perfectly sells Scott’s relatability.

 Scott accepting the job leads to the first Luis “tip montage”, which immediately became the most iconic sequence in Ant-Man.
 Scott insists on knowing how Luis learned of the burglary job, so Luis tells him in his very particular, tangent-laden cadence.
-He explains that an old man has a large vault in his basement, and that he will be out of town.
+He explains that an old man has a large vault in his basement and that he will be out of town.
 The old man’s housekeeper told her boyfriend, who told Luis’ brother, who told Luis.
-As Luis tells the tale, the film cuts to all of the characters in the chain lip-syncing along to Luis’ monologue.
-Luis also gets distracted discussing his love of wines or the personal histories of characters.
-The sequence is hilarious, and launches the film into the first heist.
+As Luis tells the tale, the film cuts to all the characters in the chain lip-syncing along to Luis’ monologue.
+Luis also gets distracted discussing his love of wines or the characters’ personal histories.
+The sequence is hilarious and launches Ant-Man into the first heist.

-A montage depicts Scott, Luis, Dave and Kurt preparing to bypass security and break into the old house.
+A montage depicts Scott, Luis, Dave, and Kurt preparing to bypass security and break into the old house.
 Scott faces some obstacles along the way, like a fingerprint scanner and the age of the vault, but he brilliantly bypasses each one.
-This demonstrates Scott’s physical, technical and problem-solving skills.
+This demonstrates Scott’s physical, technical, and problem-solving skills.
 Inside the vault, Scott only finds a strange suit and helmet, which he takes.
-All of this is secretly watched by Hank.
+Hank secretly watches all of this.

 Hank Pym’s wife, Janet, was lost shortly before he left SHIELD.
 His daughter, Hope (Evageline Lilly), was seven at the time (right around Cassie’s age).
 Hank started Pym Technologies in San Francisco and became increasingly estranged from Hope over the years.
 He also kept his “Pym Particles”, which shrink the space between atoms, making objects smaller and more dense, a closely guarded secret.
 Hank was ultimately pushed out of his company by Hope and his protégé, Darren Cross (Corey Stoll).